mwmdev/neuma/README.md

 `m [mode]` : Switch to mode [mode]

+Here are some of the built-in modes :

 #### Table display

 `m table`

 Displays the response in a table.
-Works best when column headers are defined explicitly and when `temperature` is set to 0.
+Works best when column headers are defined explicitly in the prompt and `temperature` is set to 0.

+Example:

 ```
 > Five Hugo prize winners by : Name, Book, Year